![]() |

 Track 11

-DR LOVE: Can you discuss evolving clinical research on the use of bevacizumab in combination with IP therapy?
+DR LOVE: Can you discuss evolving clinical research on the use of

 It’s important to establish the safety and efficacy of these IP cytotoxic regimens in combination with bevacizumab.
 A Phase III trial is being developed to evaluate modified IP cytotoxic therapy in combination with bevacizumab for patients with Stage III, optimally debulked ovarian cancer.